MME (drug)

-MME, also known as 2,4-dimethoxy-5-ethoxyamphetamine, is a lesser-known psychedelic drug.
-It is a dimethoxy-ethoxy analogue of TMA-2.
-MME was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dose is listed as 40 mg and above, and the duration listed as 6–10 hours.
-MME received a plus-two rating on the Shulgin Rating Scale.
+MME, also known as 2,4-dimethoxy-5-ethoxyamphetamine or as TMA2-5-EtO, is a psychoactive drug of the phenethylamine, amphetamine, and DOx families related to TMA-2.
+It is the analogue of TMA-2 in which the methoxy group at the 5 position has been replaced with an ethoxy group.

+Use and effects

+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MME's dose as 40 mg and above orally and its duration as probably 6 to 10 hours.
+MME received a "plus-two" rating on the Shulgin Rating Scale.
+However, its specific effects were not described, aside from diarrhea and beyond statements like it having "a possibly interesting collection of effects" and it being "very encouraging".
+Moreover, Shulgin stated that it was less active than MEM, another related TMA-2 analogue.
+Shulgin expressed interest in further evaluating higher doses of MME.

 Pharmacology

+Pharmacodynamics

 Alexander Shulgin describes in PiHKAL an experiment with MME, in which he administered varying amounts of the drug to mice via injections.
 Shulgin reports that 7 of the 9 mice injected with MME died as a result.
 After describing his experiment, Shulgin speculates that MME may have an LD_{50} value of around 60–80 mg/Kg in mice when injected.
 Shulgin describes that one of the mice began convulsing after being administered MME: "[...] the mouse went into a twitching series of convulsions (known as clonic in the trade) and in five minutes he was dead."
-The convulsions Shulgin noted may have been a symptom of serotonin syndrome in the mouse due to MME's affinity towards serotonin transporter in Mus musculus.

-Computational modeling predicts that MME has an LD_{50} of 330 mg/Kg.
-MME is also predicted to be neurotoxic (p=0.63), respiratorically toxic (p=0.69), carcinogenic (p=0.50), and ecotoxic (p=0.57).
-MME is predicted to cross the blood–brain barrier (p=0.79).

-ProTox-3.0's predictions about MME's toxicological properties.

 Chemistry

-MME has several isomers.
-MEM is one of them along with EMM.
-According to Alexander Shulgin, EEM is not biologically active.
-MEM is biologically active in humans and also possesses an affinity for the 5-HT_{2A} receptor.

 Synthesis

 Shulgin describes the synthesis of MME in his book PiHKAL.
 He starts with 4-ethoxy-3-methoxybenzaldehyde.
 Shulgin labels the 4-ethoxy-3-methoxybenzaldehyde as ethylvanillin, although ethylvanillin is in fact 3-ethoxy-4-hydroxybenzaldehyde.
 Ethylvanillin can be methylate to 4-ethoxy-3-methoxybenzladehyde.
-The 4-ethoxy-3-methoxybenzaldehyde is then subjected to a Bayer-Villiger oxidation with peracetic acid and acetic acid to yield 4-ethoxy-3-methoxyphenol.
+The 4-ethoxy-3-methoxybenzaldehyde is then subjected to a Baeyer–Villiger oxidation with peracetic acid and acetic acid to yield 4-ethoxy-3-methoxyphenol.
 The 4-ethoxy-3-methoxyphenol is methylated to yield 2,4-dimethoxy-1-ethoxybenzene.
 The 2,4-dimethoxy-1-ethoxybenzene is subjected to Reimer-Tiemann formylated to 2,4-dimethoxy-5-ethoxybenzaldehyde.
 The 2,4-dimethoxy-5-ethoxybenzaldehyde by subjecting it to a Knoevenagel condensation with acetic acid, ammonium acetate and nitroethane, and reducing the resulting 1-(2,4-dimethoxy-5-ethoxyphenyl)-2-nitropropene to MME with lithium aluminium hydride under an inert atmosphere.

+Analogues

+MME has several isomers.
+MEM is one of them along with EMM.
+According to Alexander Shulgin, EEM is not active.
+MEM is active in humans and also possesses activity at the serotonin 5-HT_{2A} receptor.
+Other analogues of MME include Iris (DOM-5-EtO) and metaescaline.

+History

+MME was first described in the scientific literature by Alexander Shulgin in 1968.
+Subsequently, it was described in greater detail by Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.